TobinWebDesign/Interactive-Frontend-Development-Milestone-Project/README.md

 <h1>Depolyment</h1>
-The website was deployed using Github Pages, you can view it <a href="https://tobinwebdesign.github.io/ucfd-milestone-project/">here</a>.
+The website was developed lovally on AWS cloud 9 anddeployed using Github Pages, you can view it <a href="https://tobinwebdesign.github.io/Interactive-Frontend-Development-Milestone-Project/">here</a>.
+<li>To do this I had to create AWS Cloud 9 account
+Create a new GitHub repository and clone is to AWS cloud 9 Next, I committed files to said repository, and finally pushed files up to GitHub.</li>
 <h1>Credits</h1>
 <ul>
 <li>I got the Google Maps Hotels API code from the <a href="https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch" rel="nofollow">Maps Platform</a> website</li>